Amalgam (dentistry): Corrosion

 Corrosion occurs when an anode and cathode are set up in the presence of electrolytes, creating an electrolytic cell.
 The multiphase structure of dental amalgam can contribute as an anode or cathode with saliva as electrolytes.
 Corrosion may significantly affect the structure and mechanical properties of set dental amalgam.
 In conventional amalgam, γ2 phase is the most reactive and readily forms an anode.
 It will break down releasing corrosion products and mercury.
 Some of the mercury will combine rapidly with unreacted alloy and some will be ingested.
 The chances of ditching are further increased.
 Copper-enriched amalgams contain little or no γ2 phase.
 The copper–tin phase, which replaces γ2 in these materials, is still the most corrosion-prone phase in the amalgam.
 The corrosion however is still much lower than conventional amalgam.

 In spite of that, it is thought that corrosion actually offers a clinical advantage.
 The corrosion products will gather at the tooth-amalgam interface and fill the microgap (marginal gap) which helps to decrease microleakage.
 Even so, there are no reports of increased marginal leakage for the copper-enriched amalgams indicating that sufficient quantities of corrosion product are produced to seal the margins.

 Microleakage is the leakage of minute amounts of fluids, debris, and microorganisms through the microscopic space between a dental restoration and the adjacent surface of the cavity preparation.
-Microleakage can risk recurrent caries.
+Microleakage can risk recurrent cavities.